-There will be two possible ways or options to go through Continuous Assessment, which we call A and B. Student must choose the option in the subject virtual classroom during first month.
-The deadline for making the choice will be communicated sufficiently in advance in the official News Forum of the virtual classroom.
+There will be two possible ways or options to go through Continuous Assessment, which we call A and B. Student must choose the option in the subject virtual classroom during first month, one day before the first assessment exam.
+In any case, this deadline will be communicated sufficiently in advance in the official News Forum of the virtual classroom.
 After this deadline, the chosen continuous assessment option cannot be changed.
 Students who do not make any explicit choice follow the exam-only assessment.